 (1) As applicable, includes interest expense, amortization of discount, amortization of fees, and other changes in net income or loss that would result from the assumed conversion of the 2025 Convertible Senior Notes to derive FFO effective January 1, 2022 due to the implementation of ASU 2020-06 which requires presentation on an if-converted basis.
-For the years ended December 31, 2023 and 2022, a total of \$2.1 million and \$2.2 million of interest, respectively, was not included as the impact of the 2025 Notes, if-converted, would be antidilutive to the net income (loss) attributable to common stockholders in each respective period.
+For the years ended December 31, 2024, 2023 and 2022, a total of \$2.1 million, \$2.1 million, and \$2.2 million of interest, respectively, was not included as the impact of the 2025 Notes, if-converted, would be antidilutive to the net income (loss) attributable to common stockholders in each respective period.

-(2) A total of 3.3 million shares and 3.1 million shares, representing the dilutive impact of the 2025 Notes, upon adoption of ASU 2020-06 effective January 1, 2022, were not included in the computation of diluted net loss attributable to common stockholders for the years ended December 31, 2023 or 2022, respectively, because they were antidilutive to the net income (loss) attributable to common stockholders in each respective period.
+(2) A total of 3.6 million shares, 3.3 million shares, and 3.1 million shares, representing the dilutive impact of the 2025 Notes, upon adoption of ASU 2020-06 effective January 1, 2022, were not included in the computation of diluted net income (loss) attributable to common stockholders for the years ended December 31, 2024, 2023 or 2022, respectively, because they were antidilutive to the net income (loss) attributable to common stockholders in each respective period.